BruthYU/Lit-ProteinDF/lightning/README.md

 </details>

 ## Tutorials
-Following example shows you how to run training and inference with Lit-ProteinDF.
+Following instructions show you how to run training and inference with Lit-ProteinDF.

 ---
 ### Training